 Technology shares, which comprise about 20 percent of the S&P 500, declined 0.6 percent amid disappointing outlooks at some of the industry’s largest companies.

 Dell sank 7.9 percent to $11.26.
-The company’s strategy of using acquisitions (DELL) to add software, storage and networking equipment has been slow to offset declining sales of desktops and laptops, which account for half (DELL) of revenue.
+The company’s strategy of using acquisitions (DELL:US) to add software, storage and networking equipment has been slow to offset declining sales of desktops and laptops, which account for half (DELL:US) of revenue.
 Consumers and businesses increasingly favor Apple’s iPad and other tablet computers over traditional machines.

 Hewlett-Packard slid 9.9 percent, the most since February, to $17.58.
 The company posted a record quarterly loss and reported slumping sales for personal computers and services aimed at businesses, underscoring the turnaround challenge facing Chief Executive Officer Meg Whitman.